ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-6-2.md

-# Best Practices for AI Implementation in Areas such as Audience Targeting, Personalized Messaging, and Chatbots

 To ensure effective implementation of AI-powered solutions in lead generation and customer acquisition, businesses should follow best practices in areas such as audience targeting, personalized messaging, and chatbots.